shi5a/MovieRecommender/README.md

 ## Getting Started

-1. You can open and lunch this [notebook](https://github.com/shi5a/MovieRecommender/blob/main/Recommender_System1.ipynb) via Goolge Colaboratory
+1. You can open and launch this [notebook](https://github.com/shi5a/MovieRecommender/blob/main/Recommender_System1.ipynb) via Goolge Colaboratory
 2. Data processing/transformation scripts are being kept in the same notebook

 ## Featured Notebooks/Analysis/Deliverables